igemsoftware/SYSU-Software2013/project/README.md

 2. Open the "IGEM-Browser"
 	> See "Hello world" in browser

+3. If you want to open the clotho app,just decompression the clotho.zip the current directory

 Following jobs:<br>
 	1. Chromium CEF, optimize ( C++ & C# )<br>
 	2. Web client ( HTML, CSS, JAVASCRIPT )<br>